 PACKING FOR DISNEY WORLD – SUGGESTED ITEMS FOR YOUR ROOM

-Grab a cheap one at the dollar store or on Amazon to keep your dirty clothes in, for a clutter-free room.
+Grab a cheap collapsible hamper at the dollar store or on Amazon to keep your dirty clothes in, for a clutter-free room.

 Roll your feet back and forth on a tennis ball after a long day of walking in the parks.

-We bring ours regardless of where we go because we NEED the noise to sleep.
+We bring our sound machine regardless of where we go because we NEED the noise to sleep.
 However, it may be a good idea for you to bring one too if you are staying at a packed resort so you can drown out the sounds of other guests.

 Along the lines of toddlers in the bathroom… My daughter hasn’t yet mastered how to wash her hands with a bar of soap so we pack a small container of hand soap for the hotel room.

-With all the walking you will be doing, you don’t want to forget to pack these!
+With all the walking you will be doing, you don’t want to forget to pack some Band-Aids!

 Disney Gift Cards (both used and unused):